 Persons with disabilities have the right to access all RISCA-funded programs.
 Section 504 of the Rehabilitation Act states, in part, that “no otherwise qualified person with a disability shall solely by reason of their disability be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”

 It is the applicant’s responsibility to ensure that all programs and facilities meet or exceed Americans with Disabilities Act (ADA) standards and are accessible to all.
 Rhode Island arts facilities, and the managers of arts projects in Rhode Island, must make their programs as accessible as possible to the widest number of people and work to remove barriers that may block accessibility.
 This includes addressing the structural, programmatic, communication and attitudinal barriers that keep people with disabilities from fully participating in arts programs.

 If your facilities do not meet any one of the standards of the ADA, you are not in compliance and may be ineligible for RISCA funding.

 How to Apply

-Applicants must submit a completed application form via https://www.grantinterface.com/Home/Logon?urlkey=artsri, including the following attachments:
+Applicants must submit a completed Project Grants for Education application form online via https://www.grantinterface.com/Home/Logon?urlkey=artsri

 - Resumes and job descriptions of key administrative personnel.
 In the event of vacancies, provide a description of the process you will undertake to fill this vacancy and a projected timeline.